msum-phys350-spring-2019/lab13/README.md

-# lab13: THERE IS NO PDF LAB WRITE-UP
+# lab13: THERE IS NO PDF LAB WRITE-UP...Look at the notebook for instructions

 You will use this space to get some sample code you need to start Lab 13 and to upload your Lab 13 code.